stimms/Blog/blog/source/_posts/this-vs-_this-in-typescript.md

 date: 2013-01-28
 ---

-One of the real difficult things to deal with in JavaScript is understanding exactly to what the variable â€œthisâ€ currentlyrefers. â€thisâ€ is a scope variable which means that it can change from line to line.
+One of the real difficult things to deal with in JavaScript is understanding exactly to what the variable "this" currentlyrefers. "this" is a scope variable which means that it can change from line to line.
 In most languages this wouldn't be a big deal because the number of scopes is small but with JavaScript so much is done with anonymous functions that things become confusing quickly.

-In TypeScript many of these internal function can be replaced with what I would call lambdas but I believe might also be known as â€œFat Arrow Functionsâ€.
+In TypeScript many of these internal function can be replaced with what I would call lambdas but I believe might also be known as "Fat Arrow Functions".
 These are taken directly from ECMAScript 6.0.
-However there is a key difference between the new lambda functions and the current function denoted functions: the value of â€œthisâ€.
-In a fad arrow function the value of â€œthisâ€ is bound to the outer scope, the lexical scope.
+However there is a key difference between the new lambda functions and the current function denoted functions: the value of "this".
+In a fad arrow function the value of "this" is bound to the outer scope, the lexical scope.

-So if you're at all familiar with d3.js which I've been using a lot as of late the â€œonâ€ function requires that â€œthisâ€ be permitted to be set by d3.
+So if you're at all familiar with d3.js which I've been using a lot as of late the "on" function requires that "this" be permitted to be set by d3.

 <script src='https://gist.github.com/4640450.js'></script>